 I can now confirm the existence of extraterrestrial life forms because Tom Wolfe is certainly an alien.
 The man is all over the map with his skill-sets.
 A while back, I read and reviewed The Bonfire of the Vanities, Wolfe’s first novel, published in 1987.
 It is a well-written, provocative piece, but it’s also pretty “normal” in the sense that it doesn’t push the envelope stylistically.
 Interestingly, Wolfe is credited for creating and popularizing the “push the envelope” phrase in his book The Right Stuff.
 Just remember…

 On the other hand, The Electric Kool-Aid Acid Test* tears up the envelope and throws the pieces up like covfefe.
-As it belongs to the nonfiction genre, Wolfe describes the rollercoaster life of esteemed author Ken Kesey and his close, cultish circle—the Merry Pranksters.
+It is a nonfiction piece in which Wolfe describes the roller coaster life of esteemed author Ken Kesey and his close, cultish circle—the Merry Pranksters.
 The book retells actual events, following the physical, spiritual, and legal trajectory of Kesey, from when he first became interested in LSD as a mind-expanding drug while writing One Flew Over the Cuckoo’s Nest to when he introduced “acid-tests” across the country, designed to break down mental barriers and achieve ultimate intersubjectivity.
 Wolfe’s chronicles include the Prankster’s run-ins with famous authors (like Kerouac), Hells Angels, and the Grateful Dead.

 Clearly, this is a unique subject matter, and Wolfe rises to the occasion.
 The eccentricity of Kesey and his pranksters requires an eccentric voice to match.
 So, Wolfe incorporates unconventional literary devices that jazz up otherwise objective reporting.
 Similar to Hunter S. Thompson’s gonzo journalism, in which the person telling the story is a key participant in the story itself, Wolfe dabbles in New Journalism—a form that blurs the lines of journalism and art.
 New Journalism still reports facts but from a somewhat subjective perspective.